 The resurgence in the construction industries, real estate, and development activities helped elevate the demand in the region.
 The main stimulus for the cement industry in China, according to China Resources Cement (CRC), were the expanding real estate restrictions.

 The Ministry of Industry and Information Technology (MIIT) in China had proposed stricter criteria for cement manufacturers to follow when decommissioning current capacity before establishing new capacity.
 These policies raised the general cost as producers struggled to absorb increased costs.
-Because China is the world's largest cement producer, this trend impacted its overall cost.
+Because China is the world's largest cement producer, this trends impacted its overall cost.

 The rise in pricing was exacerbated by the fact that energy prices in China reached a decade high.
 There was a 19% growth in cement prices compared to 2020 and the average prices were around 60 USD/MT in 2021.